inkstitch/inkstitch/collections/_fonts/en/emilio_20.md

      alt="Emilio 20 Tricolore" height="50">

 ## Glyphs
-Both fonts contains 36 glyphs:
+Each of the three fonts contains 36 glyphs:
 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ

 ## Dimensions

+###  Emilio Simple

+At 100%, this font is approximatively  45 mm (1.75 inches) high.
+It can be scaled up to  140% (approx. 65 mm, 2.5 inches)  or scaled down to 70% (approx. 30 mm , 1.25 inches).

 ###  Emilio 20

 At 100%, this font is approximatively  50 mm (2 inches) high.
-It can be scaled up to  140% (approx. 70mm, 2.8 inches)  or scaled  jusqu'à 70% (approx. 35 mm , 1.5 inchs).
+It can be scaled up to  140% (approx. 70mm, 2.8 inches)  or scaled  down to 70% (approx. 35 mm , 1.5 inches).

 ### Emilio 20 Tricolore